Skip to content

 • Contact

-Five Wounds Portuguese National Parish has been serving the needs of Catholics in East San José since 1914.
+Five Wounds Portuguese National Parish (Igreja Nacional Portuguesa das Cinco Chagas) has been serving the needs of Catholics in San José since 1914.
 The church is one of the most photographed, sketched, and painted buildings in the city.
-It was even featured in a Southwest Airlines "Get Away to San José" Internet advertisement.
+It was even featured in a Southwest Airlines "Get Away to San José" Internet advertisement and appears in the San José 2026 (SJ26) campaign celebrating the Super Bowl LX, NCAA men's college basketball's March Madness, and FIFA World Cup soccer.

-Founder Monsignor Henrique Ribeiro purchased the Pavilion of Portugal that had been built for San Francisco's Panama Pacific Exposition of 1915 for the grand sum of $200.
+Founder Monsignor Henrique Augusto Ribeiro purchased the Pavilion of Portugal that had been built for San Francisco's Panama-Pacific International Exposition of 1915 for the grand sum of $200.
 Volunteers dismantled the building in two weeks.
-The structural wood, stained glass windows and other decorative items were used in the construction of Five Wounds Church.
+While most of the wood was not used, the stained glass windows and other decorative items were used in the construction of Five Wounds Church.

-Construction of the church began in September, 1916.
-Though unfinished, the church saw its first Mass celebrated on June 29, 1918 for the annual "Festa do Divino Espírito Santo" (Feast of the Holy Ghost).
+Construction of the church began in September 1916.
+Though unfinished, the church saw its first Mass celebrated on June 29, 1918 for the annual "Festa do Divino Espírito Santo" (Feast of the Holy Spirit).
 Thousands attended the church's grand dedication on July 13, 1919.

-Decorative medallions that adorned the Pavilion of Portugal at the San Francisco Panama Pacific Exposition of 1915 were saved and reused in Five Wounds Portuguese National Church.
+Decorative medallions that adorned the Pavilion of Portugal at San Francisco's Panama-Pacific International Exposition of 1915 were saved and reused in Five Wounds Portuguese National Church.

 Five Wounds Portuguese National Church has stood sentinel on East Santa Clara Street since 1916, 30 years before Hwy 101 was constructed through East San José.